twome/pinguno/docs/tasks.md

 ## Misc

 - [highpriority] stream sessions to file
+	- have human-readable line-by-line output for console output, and machine-readable for console output + collection into JSON etc
-	- necessary for efficient memory usage
+	- absolutely necessary for efficient memory usage
 	- should we json-stringify each 'chunk'? i guess that might be inefficient but easiest to parse
+		- csv line-by-line for each ping response, with special lines for beginnings and deliberate ends of sessions?
 	- workaround: simply start a new session whenever mem usage gets too high; starting new session automatically calls a compress-all-logs if log-archive too big (could this be parallel & ignore present session? wait of course it could)

 - use quasi-random port. have an order of default ports to test for availability first, then give up and try random ones